-Rule 9 Reporting Description Teams are to provide a .csv file of all fires identified and characterized.
-This must include the following information: • Time (UTC) of identification/detection • Time (local) of identification/detection • Time elapsed since identification (hh:mm:ss) • Latitude of fire • Longitude of fire Rationale The data required here is the bare minimum.
-Use of a .csv file type is to ensure a baseline for comparison by judges, but additional material is welcome, provided it can be transmitted via the Esri platform.
-Teams are strongly encouraged to include observed fire behavior (direction, rate, perimeter etc) and also encouraged to include predictive behavior.
+Rule 9 Reporting Description Teams shall submit their observation data to a POST URL.
+This URL is the front-end to Velocity and exact details will be provided in due course.
+Language used is GeoJSON.
+The schema for this POST will be promulgated prior to the Test Procedures.
+It will include, but not be limited to: • Time (UTC and local) of observation • Location (latitude and longitude) of observation • Characterization of observation, for example direction and rate of spread, intensity.
+Rationale The data required here is the bare minimum.
+Use of this POST data is to ensure a baseline for comparison by judges, but additional material is welcome and may be transmitted via ArcGIS Online or by teams' individual solutions or platform(s).
+Teams are strongly encouraged to include observed fire behavior (direction, rate, perimeter, etc.) and also encouraged to include predictive behavior.
 Teams are strongly encouraged to consider the types of data and the level of fidelity that is of most use to on-ground fire managers.
 Teams should consider what information should be delivered immediately, versus what can be delivered later for greater effect.
 Consideration should be given to reporting on aspects such as access routes, water sources, key infrastructure, obstacles and hazards, command and control considerations, forecast growth rates and patterns, terrain, fuel types and loads, current and future weather conditions and any other detail that may assist but not overwhelm fire management staff.